UncleCShark/Cmaketopia/Docs/CommandLine.md

         | MSVC | cl /c /EHsc hello.cpp | link -out:hello.exe hello.obj
         | Mingw64 | g++ -c -o hello.o hello.cpp| g++ -o hello hello.o

 [^1]:A driver program for clang that attempts to be compatible with MSVC’s cl.exe.
-It works in  Developer Command Prompt for VS environment.
+It works in  Developer           Command Prompt for VS environment. **Remember about consistence of your compiler environment,
+      your  compiler version (32 or 64 bit) and a version of build target**.
+For example: I use 64-bit clang-cl compiler and want to build 32-bit version of app.
+I need to open x86 Native Tools Command Prompt for VS 2017 and force 32-bit build.
+To do that I should enter command: clang-cl **--target=i686-pc-windows-msvc** -v /EHsc -c hello.cpp  in my terminal. -v option gives me additional piece of information about the current compiler environment ( libs, includes etc. ).
+To force building 64-bit app open 64-bit compiler environment and try:
+      clang-cl **--target=x86_64-pc-windows-msvc** -v /EHsc -c hello.cpp

 [^2]: LLVM Clang linker.
 It's also possible to use Microsoft link.exe with the same options instead.

 D'oh!:angry: We've got a bug,:bug:.Back to square one (Coding:smile: :smile: :smile:)!!!